Dorset Library Book Clubs

 The Dorset Library offers two options for book clubs.
 One, called the Book Club, will focus on fiction with an occasional non-fiction selection.
 It meets on the fourth Thursday of every month at 5pm.
 The second, called the Non-Fiction Book Club will focus on modern history and other nonfiction books chosen by participants.
 It meets on the second Tuesday of each month at 5pm.You will find good conversation and refreshments at each meeting!
 We will add the list of upcoming books soon so you can get a head start!
 Call or email the Library to reserve any of the upcoming books.

-The current non-fiction book is The Fire and the Darkness by Sinclair McKay.
+The current non-fiction book is East West Street by Philippe Sands.

-The current fiction book is Crossing to Safety by Wallace Stegner.
+The current fiction book is This is Happiness by Niall Williams.

 The upcoming fiction books for 2025: